raroito87/super_mario/README.md

 The input and the returning paths are saved in the database.
 The API works as follows:
-Base page http://127.0.0.1:5000 redirects to http://127.0.0.1:5000/input.
-In /input you insert the parameters 'N' and 'raw_grid' in the form of ‘['x-m', '---', '-p-']’ and then press ‘Rescue’.
-This redirects you to the /results page where the grid and the output are shown.
-If there format of the inserted parameters is wrong the error flag will display true and not paths will be listed.
-In case everything went of all the founds paths will be listed.
+  -Base page http://127.0.0.1:5000 redirects to http://127.0.0.1:5000/input.
+  -Input page takes the parameters 'N' and 'raw_grid' in the form of ‘['x-m', '---', '-p-']’ and then press ‘Rescue’ to redirect to  http://127.0.0.1:5000/result
+  -Result Page show the grid and the output of the algorithm.
+If the format of the inserted parameters is wrong the error flag equals true and none paths will be listed.
+In case everything went ok all the shortests paths will be listed.
 The process can be restarted by pressing the button ‘Return’

-To try the API run main.py.
+# Usage
+python main.py # this will run the Flask API